etingof/pysnmp/README.txt

 visualisation purposes (SNMP manager side) and/or become management targets (SNMP agent side).

-While MIB parser/codegenerator has not yet been implemented in PySNMP, the smidump tool of libsmi library [6] could be used for automatic, one-time convertion of MIB text files into specific Python programs designed to be dynamically loaded and used by PySNMP engine.
+The PySMI package [10] could be used for automatic, one-time convertion of ASN.1 MIB text files into Python code snippets designed to be dynamically loaded and used by PySNMP engine.

-To simplify smidump tool invocation followed by libsmi2pysnmp script, PySNMP distribution includes a build-pysnmp-mib shell script.
-You should use it for one-time MIB text modules convertion into PySNMP format.

 A large set of pre-compiled MIB files is shipped along the pysnmp-mibs package.[2]